jadali17/mnist-focus-from-certainty/README.md

 # mnist focus from certainty
- Picking the best focus of mnist dataset to classify
+ Picking the best focus of mnist dataset to classify numbers using CNN